Key takeaways

 Ready to ship PiP that feels native?

-A correct Picture-in-Picture integration in 2026 is auto-enter PiP guarded by feature detection, a fresh source rect hint on every layout change, manifest configChanges wide enough to absorb the transition, three immutable-PendingIntent action buttons, and Android 13 metadata for foldable polish.
-The work is small and the leverage is large — longer sessions, lower abandonment, higher reviews.
+A correct Picture-in-Picture integration in 2026 is auto-enter guarded by feature detection, a fresh source rect hint on every layout change, manifest configChanges wide enough to absorb the transition, three immutable-PendingIntent action buttons, Android 13 metadata for foldable polish, and the one-line Android 16 predictive-back guard.
+The work is small and the payoff is large: longer sessions, lower abandonment, higher reviews.

-If you want a second pair of eyes on your PiP stack, or a team that has shipped this pattern across 50+ real-time products, we are a 30-minute call away.
+If you want a second pair of eyes on your PiP stack, or a team that has shipped this pattern across 250+ projects since 2005, we are a 30-minute call away.

 Need PiP that survives every Android device?

 Tell us about your stack.
-We will return a punch list of PiP, lifecycle, and OEM survival fixes inside a week.
+We will return a punch list of PiP, lifecycle and OEM survival fixes within a week.